CGAL Made More Accessible: Introduction

 Instantiated types in \cgal{} are characterized by long instantiation chains of C++ class templates.
-An instantiated type is a template that has one or more template parameters and every parameter is substituted by another type that is typically an instance of another template.
+An instantiated type is a template that has one or more template parameters and every parameter is substituted by another type, which is typically an instance of another template.
 While the number of models of most concepts is small, the number of potential types of objects that could be bound, and thus must be supported by the bindings, is enormous.
 Offering bindings for all these types in advance is practically impossible.
-Moreover, in some cases models need to be extended with types provided by the user.
-Naturally, bindings for user-extended models must be generated dynamically.
+Moreover, in some cases models need to be extended with types provided by the user, which may not be available when the bindings are generated.

 \cgal{} uses \cmake~\cite{mh-mc-08} for the build process.
 Since version~5.0, \cgal{} is header-only by default, which means that an application that depends on \cgal{} only depends on (i) the source code of \cgal{} that resides in header files, (the names of which typically end with the suffix \myLstinline{.hpp}), and (ii) native configuration files generated by \cmake{} (in particular, the execution of \myLstinline{cmake}).
-In other words, there is no need to compile any library before an application that depends on \cgal{} and written in C++ is built.\footnote{Some dependencies of \cgal{} might need to be installed in advance.} On the other hand, when running an application written in Python that depends on \cgal{} the libraries that contain the bindings must be accessible.
+In other words, there is no need to compile any library before an application that depends on \cgal{} and written in C++ is built.\footnote{Some dependencies of \cgal{} need to be installed in advance.} On the other hand, when running an application written in Python that depends on \cgal{}, the libraries that contain the bindings must be accessible.
 Typically, those bindings are generated ahead of time with little knowledge about the application itself.
 This would impose a severe limitation in cases like ours, where the number of objects to be bound is large.
-In cases where the types of the objects to be bound are closely tied with the application itself, generating bindings ahead of time is, naturally, impossible.
+In cases where the types of the objects to be bound are closely tied with the application itself, generating bindings ahead of time is impractical.
 Our system enables easy and convenient (re)generation of bindings, thus alleviating the burden caused by these problems.